 “The Wolf of Wall Street” was another flashpoint, with critics arguing that the film glamorized the excessive, unethical behavior it purported to critique.
 DiCaprio, who also produced the film, defended it as an unflinching look at a flawed character and a flawed system.
 His willingness to engage with critics and explain his perspective, rather than avoiding the controversy, again aligns with Type 7 traits.
 Type 7s are known for their ability to confront challenges when they feel it’s necessary, even if their initial impulse might be to avoid discomfort.

-By examining how Leonardo DiCaprio handles controversies, we see a pattern that strongly suggests Type 7 traits.
-He doesn’t shy away from challenges but rather confronts them in a constructive manner.
+By examining how Leonardo DiCaprio handles controversies, we see a pattern strongly suggesting Type 7 traits.
+He doesn’t shy away from challenges but instead constructively confronts them.
 This balanced approach to handling controversies reveals a maturity and complexity that adds another layer to our understanding of DiCaprio as a potential Type 7.

 The Inner Workings of Leo